-- Each issue will include an introduction and seven to nine chapters - Each issue will have an introduction written by the issue editors that provides a broad synthetic overview of the issue's theme and is not just a description of the chapters - The introduction should be written in a manner that is accessible to the media and general reader - The articles in each issue should reflect several disciplines - Having two issue editors from different discipline is required. - Issues may not contain previously published work and they may not be festschrifts. - Each article should be original empirical research.
+- Each issue will include an introduction and seven to nine chapters - Each issue will have an introduction written by the issue editors that provides a broad synthetic overview of the issue's theme and is not just a description of the chapters - The introduction should be written in a manner that is accessible to the media and general readers - The foundation is US focused so the articles must focus on the US or be comparative with the US.
+They may not exclusively focus on a country other than the US. - The articles in each issue should reflect several disciplines - Having two issue editors from different disciplines is required. - Issues may not contain previously published work and they may not be festschrifts. - Each article should be original empirical research.
 They may not be literature reviews or thought pieces. - RSF will be published quarterly and hosted on our website as well as on JSTOR and UPCC/Muse - Each issue will undergo one-way blinded peer review by three outside reviewers.
 The reviews will also be shared with members of the editorial board.